gonzalofdz/poshli/.github/DEVELOPER.md

 <a name="welcome"></a>

-# Welcome! :octocat:
+# :star: Welcome!

-If you are reading this document then you are interested in contributing to the lispo project, many thanks for that!
+If you are reading this document then you are interested in contributing to the lispo project, many thanks for that! :clap:
 All contributions are welcome: ideas, documentation, code, patches, bug reports, feature requests, etc.  And you don't need to be a programmer to speak up.